bmcorser/_bmcorser.github.io/blog/2016/05/28/dutch-elm.rst

     <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
     <script src="/assets/html/elm-packages/plot.js"></script>

-This data was collected on the 6th of June 2016.
+This data was collected on the 6th of September 2016.
 I will update the data periodically.
 If you want to see create `an issue`_ if you want me to do it sooner.